Lurkars/ghs-server/README.md

 ### Serve client

 The server is also capable of serving the client.
 Simple click the "Install latest Client" button in GUI.
+Afterwards the client can be opened directly in browser by clicking the corresponding button.

 If you run headless, just download zip file (NOT source code!) of [Gloomhaven Secretariat Release](https://github.com/Lurkars/gloomhavensecretariat/releases) and extract in folder `<your-home-folder>/.ghs/gloomhavensecretariat`.
 Afterwards GHS is accessible under `http://{your-ip}:{server-port}` (`http://localhost:8080` with default values).
 To automatic install latest client on startup, edit the `application.properties`-file in GHS server config folder `<your-home-folder>/.ghs` and add the following line: `ghs-server.lastestClientOnStartup=true`.

 ### Run headless